 \subsection{Dyson spheres}

-The AI-based civilization, as a continuation of intelligent life, will be distinguished from its ancestors by the capability of using energy effectively and vastly.
-We assume that the ET-AI, at least, is in a second-level civilization due to the Kardashev scale.
-ET-AI uses space megastructures such as Dyson spheres for harnessing the energy of the host star \citep{Dyson1960a,Dyson1960b} and beyond.
-On the other hand, an AI-based society is computational with its processing systems, which need a low temperature for high performance and, consequently, an enormous amount of energy.
+An AI-based civilization, as a continuation of intelligent life, will be distinguished from its ancestors by the capability of using energy effectively and vastly.
+We assume that the ET-AI, at least, is in a second-level civilization on the Kardashev scale.
+ET-AI uses space megastructures such as Dyson spheres for harnessing the energy of their host star \citep{Dyson1960a,Dyson1960b} and beyond.
+On the other hand, an AI-based society is computational with processing systems, which need a low temperature for high performance and, consequently, an enormous amount of energy.
 Accordingly, they will make space constructions like Dyson spheres at a distance from the host star or black hole to use all energy of the source at the desired temperature.
 These structures are heated up and will radiate in infrared \citep{2014ApJ...792...26W}.
-This idea motivates different groups to study the excess infrared radiation in the spectrum of stars for potential Dyson spheres \citep{2024AJ....168..157C,2024MNRAS.531..695S}.
+This idea motivates different groups to study excess infrared radiation in the spectrum of stars as potential Dyson spheres \citep{2024AJ....168..157C,2024MNRAS.531..695S}.
 On the other hand, they will use the shielding structures to bring the computational side of the structure to the temperature near interstellar medium in a typical galaxy.

-The luminosity of a typical host star like the sun in the main sequence with a radius of $R_{\odot}\sim 7\times 10^8$ m is about $L_{\odot}\sim 3.8\times 10^{26}$ W. It is a good approximation that the Dyson sphere acts as a black body.
+The luminosity of a typical host star like the sun on the main sequence with a radius of $R_{\odot}\sim 7\times 10^8$ m is about $L_{\odot}\sim 3.8\times 10^{26}$ W. It is a good approximation that a Dyson sphere acts as a blackbody.
 Accordingly, the luminosity per unit area $j$ is related to temperature via Stephan-Boltzmann law: